profbrandon/Homotopy-Type-Theory/README.md

 # Homotopy-Type-Theory

-This repository is targeted at writing type systems that resemble homotopy-type-theoretic principles (such as pi-types, sigma-types, etc.).
+This repository is targeted at writing type systems that resemble homotopy-type-theoretic ideas.
+Goals include: Pi-Types and Sigma-Types (Both with Term and Type arguments), equality types, etc.